dogweather/forkful/content/en/fish-shell/data-and-text-processing/manipulating-files-with-cli-one-liners.md

 weight: 31
 ---

-## What & Why?

-In the realm of programming, especially when dealing with Linux or Unix environments, manipulating files directly from the command line interface (CLI) isn’t just a matter of convenience—it’s a power tool.
-Thanks to the Fish Shell, with its modern syntax and utilities, you can transform, relocate, or analyze your files with agility and precision.
-It's about doing more with less, streamlining processes, and embracing the command line's might for efficient file management.

 ## How to:
 Manipulating files in Fish Shell is both intuitive and potent.
 Here are some examples to showcase its capability:

 1. **Creating a file** is as straightforward as it gets.
 Use the `touch` command: